 We’re introverts but that doesn’t mean we don’t have an opinion or perspective to share.
 We might as well shut you up with one of our insightful remarks.
 You never know.
 So instead of blabbering your heart out, why not sit in silence and meditate on what has happened over the last few hours?
-Sounds much better doesn’t it?
+Sounds much better, doesn’t it?

 12. Constantly Being Asked If We’re Okay Because We Can’t Afford A Fake Smile

 Fake smiles require a lot of effort.
 I’d rather have my ‘not bothered’ face on the whole day.
-Some introverts have mastered the art of faking a smile in public, but maintaining our poker faces are a part of our introvert behaviors.
+Some introverts have mastered the art of faking a smile in public, but maintaining our poker faces is a part of our introverted nature.

-If we are genuinely happy then of course we’ll smile.
+If we are genuinely happy then, of course, we’ll smile.
 It’s not that we’re not happy.
 We’re just not used to society’s pressure of needing everyone to be happy 24/7.
 It’s just not possible.
 This is why introverts tend to wander off to the corner of the room or go outside for a walk alone.
 We prefer putting on our real faces rather than faking a smile.

 11. Spontaneous Invitations To Hang Out

-As introverts, we’ve planned most of our week in our head and we’ve drawn a fine line between our social time, alone time and work time.
+As introverts, we’ve planned most of our week in our head and we’ve drawn a fine line between our social time, alone time, and work time.
 It is what it is.
-We find it hard to force ourselves to make arrangements with our mentally planned out schedule.
+We find it hard to force ourselves to make arrangements with our mentally planned-out schedule.

-So if you’re going to invite an introvert to hang out, you might want to plan it way before hand so that we can manage to slip a hang out in the coming week or so.
+So if you’re going to invite an introvert to hang out, you might want to plan it way beforehand so that we can manage to slip a hang out in the coming week or so.
 Don’t ever take it personally if we reject your invitation, we just need time to think it through or maybe build a better connection with you.